-Browse on keywords: crop rotation green manure nitrogen mineralization
+Browse on keywords: crop rotation soil quality nitrogen mineralization

 10576.
 Janzen, H.H. and G.D.
 Radder.
 1989.
 Nitrogen mineralization in a green manure amended soil as influenced by cropping history and subsequent crop..
 Plant Soil 120:125-131.